Bangladesh: Military

 The Bangladesh Armed Forces have inherited the institutional framework of the British military and the British Indian Army.
 In 2024, the active personnel strength of the Bangladesh Armed Forces was around 230,000, including the Air Force (21,000) and the Navy (27,000).
 In addition to traditional defence roles, the military has supported civil authorities in disaster relief and provided internal security during periods of political unrest.
 For many years, Bangladesh has been the world's largest contributor to UN peacekeeping forces.
 The military budget of Bangladesh accounts for 1.3% of GDP, amounting to US$4.3 billion in 2021.

 The Bangladesh Navy, one of the largest in the Bay of Bengal, includes a fleet of frigates, submarines, corvettes, and other vessels.
 The Bangladesh Air Force has a small fleet of multi-role combat aircraft.
 Most of Bangladesh's military equipment comes from China.
 In recent years, Bangladesh and India have increased joint military exercises, high-level visits of military leaders, counter-terrorism cooperation and intelligence sharing.
 Bangladesh is vital to ensuring stability and security in northeast India.

 Bangladesh's strategic importance in the eastern subcontinent hinges on its proximity to China, its frontier with Burma, the separation of mainland and northeast India, and its maritime territory in the Bay of Bengal.
-In 2002, Bangladesh and China signed a Defence Cooperation Agreement.
+In 2002, Bangladesh and China signed a Defense Cooperation Agreement.
 The United States has pursued negotiations with Bangladesh on a Status of forces agreement, an Acquisition and Cross-Servicing Agreement and a General Security of Military Information Agreement.
 In 2019, Bangladesh ratified the UN Treaty on the Prohibition of Nuclear Weapons.

 Civil society

 Since the colonial period, Bangladesh has had a prominent civil society.
 There are various special interest groups, including non-governmental organisations, human rights organisations, professional associations, chambers of commerce, employers' associations, and trade unions.
 The National Human Rights Commission of Bangladesh was set up in 2007.
 Notable human rights organisations and initiatives include the Centre for Law and Mediation, Odhikar, the Alliance for Bangladesh Worker Safety, the Bangladesh Environmental Lawyers Association, the Bangladesh Hindu Buddhist Christian Unity Council and the War Crimes Fact Finding Committee.
 The world's largest international NGO BRAC is based in Bangladesh.
-There have been concerns regarding the shrinking space for independent civil society in recent years.
+There has been concern about the shrinking space for independent civil society in recent years.